-- 1. Complete any necessary pre-licensing requirements; - 2.
-Pass the required exam(s) or be exempt for the type of license for which you are applying; and - 3.
+- 1. Pass the required exam(s) or be exempt for the type of license for which you are applying; and - 2.
 Apply for a license by submitting the appropriate fee and forms to the Insurance Department.

 PROCESS

 In order to legally solicit, sell or negotiate contracts of insurance it is necessary to secure and maintain an insurance producer's license.
 The following paragraphs outline the necessary steps in securing and maintaining a license.